After COP 28: Where Next for Climate and Health?

 Another measure under consideration is for manufacturers and suppliers in healthcare supply chains to agree, align and standardize their energy efficiency measures, and for governments to work together to catalyze change in healthcare supply chains.

-Admiral Rachel Levine, Assistant Secretary for Health at the US Department of Health and Human Services said standardization in supply chain standards would be a ‘triple win’: for government, business and for people’s health.
+Admiral Rachel Levine, Assistant Secretary for Health at the US Department of Health and Human Services said standardization in supply chain standards would be a “triple win”: for government, business and for people’s health.

-3. Investors must be part of the solution
+3) Investors must be part of the solution

-Increasingly frequent and intense heat waves, air pollution, climate-driven emergencies and the spread of infectious disease is escalating demand for health services.
 According to the US National Resources Defense Council, air pollution and climate change generate more than US$800 billion for the US alone, every year.
 Damaged infrastructure, supply chain disruptions and increasingly complex care affect the bottom line for providers, and drive up costs, making healthcare less affordable, particularly for the less prosperous.
-Guiding principles for investment were launched and discussions also centered on the desire of investors in ‘environmentally responsible’ initiatives for returns on their capital.

-A WHO Foundation-backed impact investing initiative, the Global Health Equity Fund, attempts to do just this.
+A WHO Foundation-backed impact investing initiative, the Global Health Equity Fund, attempts to do just this:

-4. Health providers must seize the day to cut emissions
+4) Health providers must seize the day to cut emissions

-The healthcare sector is responsible for approximately 5 % of global greenhouse gas emissions, making it urgent to cut emissions in the sector.
 Unitaid recently assessed the impact of ten key health products (including HIV drugs and malaria nets) and concluded that measures such as reducing plastic and limiting the production of hazardous by-products could cut greenhouse gas emissions by 70%.

 The need to curb emissions poses a dilemma for the millions of health facilities in low and middle income countries currently lacking reliable power.
 But as WHO demonstrated at COP28, the cost of solar panels and solar-powered batteries have fallen by more than half in the past 10 years.